Strep A infections are increasing amongst children - but can adults contract it too?

 UK Health Security Agency data shows that in weeks 37 to 46, there were 0.5 iGAS cases per 100,000 amongst the 15-44 age category.
 This rate increases to 0.6 for 45 to 64-year-olds, 1.3 for 65 to 74 and 2.4 for 75 and over.

 Comparatively, the figures amongst the 1-4 category rest at 2.3 per 100,000.
-21% of iGAS infections reported so far this season are in children aged 10 years and under.
+21 per cent of iGAS infections reported so far this season are in children aged 10 years and under.

 As per NHS advice, pregnant women or those having gynaecology treatments are advised to wash their hands before and after going to the toilet, dispose of tissues after use and wash their hands if they have a cough or cold.